 An alt-azimuth or ‘Alt-Az’ telescope mount following a celestial target by turning on its azimuth axis as well as its altitude axis.

 An ‘equatorial’ mount following the sky by turning on a single axis (since the mount itself is ‘polar’ aligned so one axis is parallel to the Earth’s axis of rotation).

 As I touched on in the list above, it’s not just the optical system of a setup that you need to put some thought to when choosing a first scope.
 The mount and tripod arrangement that the telescope is carried on are hugely important components too – I really can’t emphasise this enough.

-There is nothing more frustrating when observing at the eyepiece than a mount that flexes or isn’t sturdy – it’s worse than cloudy skies, believe me!
+There is nothing more frustrating when observing at the eyepiece than a mount that flexes or isn’t sturdy.
 Pointing the scope accurately will be hard if the mount isn’t up to scratch and, worse, the view through the eyepiece will slop around, which gets really annoying very quickly.
 Good mounts are rock solid with controls that move smoothly with precision.

 Finally, do think about how much you’ll really need any of the electronic gadgetry that’s occasionally built into basic telescopes.

 Modern so-called ‘go-to’ technology – which typically aligns, calibrates and points the scope, often automatically – is brilliant, don’t get me wrong, and it can often speed up finding and locating celestial objects, if it works well.
 But its inclusion in a basic setup can add a substantial amount to the cost of a rig.
 That’s money that has the potential to get you a scope with a much larger aperture, if it was included in the budget for a system with a simpler mounting arrangement.